 “Oh, thanks.”
 Taylor gave me another smile and went to grab his phone from where it had been charging since the evening before.
 “Shit, we’re running late.
 Everyone else is downstairs already.”

 “Jesus Christ, how early did that lot get up?”
 I started moving a bit faster, tossing Taylor’s own ziplock bag of medication over to him as I went over to the bed.
-He caught it one-handed and slipped it into his backpack.
+He caught it one-handed and dropped it into his backpack.
 “Okay, I’m ready to go,” I said as I zipped up my shoulder bag after checking everything was inside where it belonged.

 “Do you want me to call Zac up here to give us a hand?”
 Taylor asked as I unfolded my wheelchair.